-The Texas public school accountability system evaluates the performance of districts and campuses in three domains: Student Achievement, School Progress, and Closing the Gaps (Texas Education Agency [TEA], 2018b; TEC, Chapter 39, Subchapter G, 2018).
-For the 2018 accountability ratings cycle, districts received overall accountability ratings of A-F and campuses received overall accountability ratings of Met

-Standard, Met Alternative Standard, or Improvement Required based on results across a number of indicators in the three domains.
+The Texas public school accountability system evaluates the performance of districts and campuses in three domains: Student Achievement, School Progress, and Closing the Gaps (Texas Education Agency [TEA], 2019d; TEC, Chapter 39, Subchapter G, 2018).
+For the 2019 accountability ratings cycle, districts and campuses received overall accountability ratings of A-F based on results across a number of indicators in the three domains.
 Performance on AP and IB was a component of the college, career, and military readiness (CCMR) indicators, which were included in all three domains.